pxyarsenal/NLPFinalProject/README.md

 ```

 # Dataset Preparation
 We conduct our experiment on the Tatoeba dataset.
 To prepare this dataset, please download the corresponding languages(German, Japanese and Chinese) from https://tatoeba.org/zh-cn/downloads.
 Find the *Custom Exports* label, choose source language and target language and download.
-The downloaded `.tsv` fiiles should be put in `./data/tatoeba` folder.
+The downloaded `.tsv` files should be put in `./data/tatoeba` folder.

 # Run Our Code